I0re/BlurITv1/README.md

 The following versions of BlurIT will implement faster and more accurate models of facial detection (CNNs with a custom-trained TensorFlow model) with implementations of CUDA GPU acceleration.

+BlurIT has a version 2 https://github.com/I0re/BlurIT!

+In order to build you must link opencv to the project.